DevVKorenkov/WorkTrackingProject/README.md

 For a test, run WorkTracking_Server then NewWorkTracking.
 The server will create a test local database.
 Next, you need to add the user directly to the database in the dbo.Admins table.
 The username must exactly match the Asset Directory card

-To run the WorkTrackingSite test, you need to add a link to the Install_Printers_Lib library from the Install Printers project
+To run the WorkTrackingSite test, you need to add a link to the Install_Printers_Lib_Framework library from the Install Printers project